 This feature allows admin to configure a minimum client version.
-If the client has version lower than the configured minimum version then the PCS server will reject the client connection.
+If the client has version lower than the configured minimum version, then the PCS server will reject the client connection.

-If a client that is older than a minimum client version enforcement, the Pulse Connect Secure gateway, will reject the connection.
+If the client is older than the configured minimum client version, then Pulse Connect Secure gateway will reject the connection.
 User can upgrade it later through browser or SCCM server.